How many citations are needed to get the EB-1 Green Card

 increase citation for EB-1 visa

-One of the important questions for the EB-1 visa is what are the minimum citations for the EB-1 visa/green card?
-To know “how many citations for eb1” is enough, you should know that the determination of eligibility for the EB-1 green card category is contingent upon the specific category for which an application is submitted (EB-1A or EB-1B), in addition to the criteria that the applicant fulfills.
+Let’s go into more detail: to know “how many citations for eb1” is enough, you should know that the determination of eligibility for the EB-1 green card category is contingent upon the specific category for which an application is submitted (EB-1A or EB-1B), in addition to the criteria that the applicant fulfills.
 However, in the case of the Extraordinary Ability and the Distinguished Researcher or Professor categories, the presence of greater citation numbers is advantageous for the EB-1 visa/green card.

 example of citation in a scientific text